atomone-hub/govgen-proposals/002_SOFTWARE_VERSIONING.md

 - v18 adds the wasmd and feemarket module

-AtomOne will not have any VM functionality as specified in the draft of the [Constitution].
+AtomOne will not have any VM functionality as specified in the draft of the [Constitution], thus v18 gets automatically discarded.

 Then, considering that the first version of AtomOne won't have IBC or ICS enabled, there's no advantage in choosing to fork v16 or v17.